 This can be a difficult body shape to initially buy for, as the tendency is to buy things oversized to compensate for the broader top half.
-Proportional dressing will help this, and we will discuss that in the video below.
+A proportional dressing emphasis will help this, and we will discuss that in the video below.

-For dresses you want to avoid body-conscious dresses an opt for a slim fit dress that hits above the knee.
+For dresses, you want to avoid body-conscious dresses and opt for a slim-fit dress that hits above the knee.
 Pencil skirts also work nicely with a loose-fit top.

 How to dress better using proportional dress rules (golden ratio dressing)

 While your body shape is very important, and there are individualized style tips for each and every body shape- your overall proportions are also INCREDIBLY essential.

 The rule of thirds is very important.
 The most visually flattering proportion we have found is thirds.
 Once you have mastered your proportions and have evolved your style, you can expand these proportions to sixths and beyond.
 BUT!
 That is a more advanced skill and takes time to hone your style.
 So for now, remember the rules of thirds.